JerryAEbert/dart-gl-enums/README.md

 gl.texParameteri(GL.TEXTURE_2D, GL.TEXTURE_MAG_FILTER, GL.LINEAR);
 ```

 Now it can!
-With this really stupid library!
+With this really useful library!
 Just plop it into your project,
 import, and you can "magically" write any WebGL enum as `GL.ENUM` instead of
 `WebGLRenderingContext.ENUM`